AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 You can have as many answers as you want.

-3. **On wrong answer**: If the smartboard validates the condition even if the trainee does not have the correct answer.
+3. **On wrong answer**: If the Action Panel validates the Task even if the trainee does not have the correct answer.
 If marked as repeat.
-The smartboard returns as it was previously.
+The Action Panel returns as it was previously.

-4. **Scored**: The trainee starts the training with a score of 100% Every time he will make a mistake, this score will decrease if the smartboard has the scored option enabled.
+4. **Scored**: The trainee starts the training with a score of 100% Every time he will make a mistake, this score will decrease if the Action Panel has the scored option enabled.

 ### Inventory behavior: